Ways To Make Sense of Your Data Using Excel Charts

 The radar chart, also called the spider web chart, allows for a comparison of three or more variables in relation to a central point.
 With a radar chart, you can see which ones have similar values or which ones are outliers.
 In business, it’s particularly useful if you want to see how your personnel are doing performance-wise.

-On Excel, depending on your visual preference, you can choose among the following subtypes:
+When using Excel charts, depending on your visual preference, you can choose among the following subtypes:

 - Basic radar